-MAAS 2 is only supported on Ubuntu 16.04 LTS (Xenial Xerus).
-This is because Ubuntu 16.04 defaults to Python 3, whereas previous versions of Ubuntu defaulted to Python 2.
+MAAS 2.0 is only supported on Ubuntu 16.04 LTS (Xenial Xerus).
+This is because 16.04 defaults to Python 3, whereas previous versions of Ubuntu defaulted to Python 2.

-MAAS versions 1.9 and 1.9.x will continue to be supported on Ubuntu 14.04 LTS (Trusty Tahr) until the latter reaches the end of its support cycle.
+MAAS 1.9 will continue to be supported on Ubuntu 14.04 LTS (Trusty Tahr) until the latter reaches the end of its support cycle.
 See Ubuntu Releases for release and EOL dates for all Ubuntu versions.

-upgrading a test environment that mirrors your production environment first, to
+a test environment (that mirrors your production environment) be upgraded first, to

 pre-empt any issues.